 And Now…

-Today, the situation is much, much different.
+As you know, today’s situation is much different.
 The average working family pays about half their income in combined taxes: income taxes (to the state and the Feds), payroll taxes, property taxes, gas taxes, utility bill taxes, sales tax, local taxes, and on and on.

-So, figuring an average income of just over $50,000 (the 2011 figure).
+So, figuring an average income of just over $50,000 (that’s a 2011 figure).
 And combined taxes of about $25,000, the average American family is left to pay bills like these:

 Mortgage 11,000